astonge/products-ecommerce/README.md

 # products-ecommerce

 ## Simple Laravel application with livewire, tailwind, echo and pusher
-This application demonstrats consuming a 3rd party API to import products.
+This application demonstrates  consuming a 3rd party API to import products.

 ## Stack
 - Laravel